weavedb/zkjson/README.md

 #### zkQuery

 Finally, we can deploy the prevous zkDB query circout verifier as a Solidity contract too, and make it possible to securely query any paths with the right proof.
-When querying, the Solidity contract must check the DB root hash to verify the queried value againts the current database state.
+When querying, the Solidity contract must check the DB root hash to verify the queried value against the current database state.

 ```solidity
 interface IZKDB {